AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-10-08-PCA-ortholog-expression-E5-timeseries-molecular.md

 tags: GeneExpression
 ---

+This post details PCA analysis for ortholog expression for E5 timeseries.

 # Overview

 This notebook describes a **Principal Component Analysis (PCA)** and **PERMANOVA** of **orthologous gene expression** across three coral species (*Acropora*, *Porites*, and *Pocillopora*) and multiple timepoints (T1–T4).
 The goal is to assess overall variance structure, evaluate differences among species and timepoints, and identify orthologs that contribute most to the primary axes of variation.